 in which sb and Tb (the slip and torque at break-down ie. at maximum torque), a and b are all constant properties of the motor.
 The tabulated values have been chosen to fit ( 2) to the manufacturer's performance data together with an estimated pull-up (minimum) torque of Ts - ( Tb -Ts )/2.
 Elementary theory predicts b = 0.

 We now consider a motor connected to a load.
 The load may incorporate a speed reducer, or it may not (R=1) - in either case the load characteristic is given by ( 1b).
-When energised, the motor torque TM must always exceed the torque absorbed by the load TL since the excess torque Tnet = TM - TL is necessary to accelerate the system of motor -plus -load until the system settles at a steady running speed nr where torque equilibrium obtains, matching a motor to a load ie. TM = TL = Tr , and the two characteristics ( 1b) and ( 2) intersect.
+When energised, the motor torque TM must always exceed the torque absorbed by the load TL since the excess torque Tnet = TM - TL is necessary to accelerate the system of motor -plus -load until the system settles at a steady running speed nr where torque equilibrium obtains, ie. TM = TL = Tr , and the two characteristics ( 1b) and ( 2) intersect.
 It is unlikely that an accurate solution for the running speed will be necessary since Code specifications allow for a tolerance of ± 20% on the full load slip - if a precise running speed were required then a motor or control system more sophisticated than the DOL started squirrel cage would be used.

 As noted previously, full load refers to the maximum torque which a motor can develop on a continuous basis, and is dictated largely by the motor's inbuilt cooling system.
 The running point sketched here is therefore NOT suitable for extended periods because winding temperatures would increase leading to insulation breakdown.
 If continuous duty is called for then Tr ≤ Tf .